PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 Overall, the transforms proceed as follows:

-1. Radial distributions for each angular order are extracted from the input data using :class:`abel.tools.vmi.Distributions`.
+1. Radial distributions for each angular order are extracted from the input data using :class:`pyabel.tools.vmi.Distributions`.
 This takes :math:`O(N\,R_\text{max}^2)` time, where :math:`N` is the number of angular terms, and :math:`R_\text{max}` is the largest analyzed radius (assuming :math:`N \ll R_\text{max}`).